Wait. Starting the Camino where?

 The Brewery and Guinness Storehouse is a destination unto itself and our gang took some time to explore the massive brewery and surrounding area.
 During our wandering, I found the Apostle himself, hiding in plain sight on top of a silo.

 The next stop, St. James’s Church, requires a bit more advance planning.
 I put together various bits of internet information and figured out the Sacristy at St. James’s Church was open weekday mornings from 10:00 am to 12:00 pm.
 It’s located directly behind the church, with an easy-to-find entrance on Echlin Street.
 Look for the scallop shell over the door!
+[Update: you can also purchase your pilgrim credencial there, which I didn’t know at the time.]

 The Sacristy was busy the morning I visited, with Irish pilgrims stopping in to obtain their own credentials and this random Canadian stopping in for a sello.
 They couldn’t have been nicer and it really was a highlight of the day.